 ValueError: If using all scalar values, you must pass an index

-- Cause: No index provided while creating a DataFrame with only scalar values.
+- Cause: No index values provided while creating a DataFrame with only scalar values.

 - Error: